tpascarella/sr50/docs/spending/housing.md

 :::

-Don't limit yourself to **1 of 2 options** presented to you by a nation with a single digit Savings Rate.
-There are more than 2 available!
+Do not limit yourself to **1 of 2 options** presented to you by a nation with a single digit Savings Rate.
+There are more than 2 options!

 ### - The question you should really be asking

 Here's the reason why the "buy vs rent" question is stupid.
 What's the difference between a $900 a month rent payment, and a $900 a month mortgage payment, *to your Savings Rate?*
 >**Zero.**

-The question you should really ask is “how do I situate my Housing so it has the minimum possible detrimental effect to my Savings Rate?” **Once you look at your housing options through the impact they have on your Savings Rate, a clear winner emerges.**
+The question you should really ask is “how do I situate my Housing so it has the minimum possible detrimental effect to my Savings Rate?”
+Once you look at your housing options through the impact they have on your Savings Rate, a clear winner emerges.

 ## House Hacking